นวนิยายภาษาอังกฤษเรื่องนี้เกี่ยวกับคนไทยที่ใช้ชีวิตในเยอรมันช่วงพรรคนาซีเรืองอำนาจ เขียนยังไม่จบและยังไม่มีการ proofreading แต่ประการใด

 "Thank you .....
 For the song , it doesn't have name yet ,as I just completed it yesterday.
 And I presume it is unnecessary to name it , because I am willing to play only for myself any way , Professor Thitiwat."

 The young man was utterly flabbergasted.

 She waved her hand and rushed to grab a book from the shelf that was not far from the garden.
 Its title was 'The Brief Asian History in Early 20th Century'.

 "I believe you are its author , right ? "

 Thitiwat smiled meekly.

 "Yes , please acknowledge my gratitude that you are probably 1 in only 100 persons who have bought my books.
 Their sale has been lamentably dull for a long time.
-If they were flowers , they perhaps were withering and dead right now , after bitterly cursing their author. "
+If they were flowers , they perhaps were withering or dead right now after bitterly cursing their author. "

 She didn't laugh at his lame joke and flicked through the book.

 "What a pity !
 I read it a few weeks ago, and it was packed with information and thought -provoking.
 It was unputdownable that sometimes I had spent almost all night reading it.
 Please sign your autograph here."

 "Who would you like me to sign for ? " The young man snatched the fountain pen from his pocket inside the overcoat and felt amused that his right hand was a little shaking.